likane/585_ReviewQuestions/Ruby/RubyReinforcement.md

 Instead of throw, Ruby uses **____**.

 The things inside of a class are called **____**.
+Instance Methods

 How do you create an instance of a class?
+>> class Integer
+>>   def tripled; self * 3; end
+>> end

 What is the difference between a proc and a method?
+Blocks can’t be assigned to variables, so Ruby has procs which can.
+There are two kinds of procs: those defined with Proc.new (don't use these), and a better kind of proc, called a lambda.
+You should always use lambdas, pretty much.

 Suppose class Circle has a zero-argument method area and c is an instance of Circle.
 We know that c.area is actually a method call.
 How do we refer to the area method itself, without calling it?

 What is the method initialize used for?
+Instance fields have names beginning with @.
+The initialize method is called during the call to new on the class.

 What is the Ruby analog for Python’s __str__ or JavaScript’s toString?
+'.to_s'

 What is the syntax for declaring a class that is a subtype of another class?